aerore2021/PingPong_Motion_Sensing/README.md

 - Then, we wrote the Verilog code to implement the state machine.
 - In the meantime, we debugged 52 microcontrollers and ADXL345 accelerometers to transmit somatosensory signals.
 - Last, we debugged the system altogether.

+> Every folder includes an implementation of a complex module (except the `fundemental` folder) and a explanation in each markdown.
+> All modules are integrated in top.v finally.